 The path begins at Malltraeth and ends at Cefni Reservoir – so if you’re looking for a lovely cycling day out then this could be perfect.

-Take a look here to find out more about the route and explore some other popular cycling options in the area.
+Take a look here to find out more about the route and explore some other popular Anglesey cycle routes in the area.

 Llyn Coron Loop